Debts Unsettled - Hollis Oliver - E-Book

 “How’s that possible?
 I lost the book.”

 Daniel nodded his head slowly, while saying, “Puzzling, isn’t it?
 To answer that question, I have to figure out ifMichael Mays is the man from 30 years ago.
-The only way I can do that is to get out of this hellhole.
+I think he is.
+But the only way I can be sure is to get out of this hellhole.

 Daniel ignored Russell.
 He took on the look of a wolf approaching its prey.
 A wolf with pie crumbs on its face.
 Russell leaned away and retreated to the rear edge of the stool.